macrat/ayd-web-scenario-plugin/REFERENCE.md

 - `url`: The URL string for the new tab.
 Default is `about:blank`.
 - `width`: The width number of the tab's viewport.
 Default is 800.
 - `height`: The height number of the tab's viewport.
 Default is 800.
+- `useragent`: The User-Agent of the tab.
+Blank string means use browser's default value.
 - `recording`: Boolean to enable animated GIF record for the tab.
 Default is false.

 #### `tab:close()`